jzsmoreno/likelihood/README.md

-# MLearning
+# likelihood Package

- Code generated from the Machine Learning course taught by Ivan Avalos López and his server J. A. Moreno-Guerra
+Code generated from the Machine Learning course taught by Ivan Avalos López and his server J. A. Moreno-Guerra.